John McCuish

-John Berridge McCuish (June 22, 1906 – March 12, 1962) was the 34th governor of Kansas, briefly serving in 1957 after two years as the 32nd lieutenant governor of Kansas.
-He was a member of the Republican Party.
+John Berridge McCuish (June 22, 1906 – March 12, 1962) was the 34th governor of Kansas.
+A member of the Republican Party, McCuish is best known for his 11-day tenure as Kansas' governor, during which he appointed his immediate predecessor to the Kansas Supreme Court.
+The episode, dubbed the "Triple Play of 1956", spurred legislation designed to prevent it from happening again.

 Biography

 McCuish was born in Leadville, Colorado, and attended Kemper Military School in Boonville, Missouri, before graduating from Washburn University in Topeka, Kansas, in 1925.
 He married Cora E. Hedrick on September 9, 1925.

 Career

 McCuish began his journalism career as a newspaper-advertising salesman.
-He became owner and editor of the Hillsboro Star and returned to Newton, Kansas and owned and edited the Harvey County News from 1930 to 1958.
+He became owner and editor of the Hillsboro Star and returned to Newton, Kansas, and owned and edited the Harvey County News from 1930 to 1958.
 He was a delegate to the Republican National Convention in 1936.

-McCuish entered the U. S. Army to serve in World War II as a private and participated in the Anzio landings.
+McCuish entered the U.S. Army to serve in World War II as a private and participated in the Anzio landings.
 He also aided the American Red Cross in Germany.
 After returning from Germany, McCuish held several positions with the Kansas Republican Party including being a delegate to the Republican National Convention in 1948.
+In 1953, McCuish was elected Lieutenant Governor of Kansas, and served under Governor Fred Hall.

-Elected Lieutenant Governor of Kansas, McCuish began his term in 1954 under Governor Fred Hall.
-Governor Hall, who had been defeated for renomination in 1956, resigned on January 3, 1957, eleven days before the inauguration of his successor, Democrat George Docking.
-McCuish became governor of Kansas for those eleven days, making his administration the shortest in the history of the state.
-His one official act as governor was to appoint Hall to the State Supreme Court, in what is known as "the triple play of 1956," as a way of denying Docking the opportunity to appoint the new chief justice.
-While this "triple play" was perfectly legal, many considered it to be unethical.
+In 1956, Hall sought reelection as governor, but failed to win the nomination of the Kansas Republican Party.
+After voters chose Democrat George Docking as their next governor, an unprecedented series of events transpired.
+On December 31, 1956, William Smith, chief justice of the Kansas Supreme Court resigned so that a Republican governor might appoint his successor.
+Hall then resigned on January 3, 1957, making McCuish governor of Kansas for the 11 days remaining before Docking's inauguration.
+McCuish then appointed Hall to the State Supreme Court.
+The episode, which was dubbed "the triple play of 1956," was legal but widely considered unethical.
+The move spurred the Kansas Legislature to pass, with 70 percent of the vote, an amendment to the state constitution requiring justices to be chosen with a merit system.

 After leaving office, McCuish returned to the newspaper business, but continued to be politically active.
-After becoming an independent oil operator, he sold his newspaper and devoted his time to the oil business.
+He became an independent oil operator and sold his newspaper.